-How Eric Clapton Opened His Heart and Made His Masterpiece With Derek and the Dominos
+How Eric Clapton Opened His Heart and Made a Masterpiece With Derek and the Dominos

 Eric Clapton's best album wasn't credited to him and wasn't even a real band.
 In a long career that stretches from the Yardbirds and a series of short-lived supergroups through solo albums and collaborations with some of the blues heroes who influenced him, the guitarist made his best work on a one-off record that pretty much amounted to a jam session among friends.